BabylonJS/OldDocumentationSite/content/How_To/Particles/Animate.md

 * [Playground Example - Animated Particle](http://www.babylonjs-playground.com/#CLN02N#3)

 To enable animated particles you pass a fifth Boolean parameter in the `ParticleSystem` constructor with the value `true` (The fourth for the `GPUParticleSystem`).
 The default value for this parameter is false.

+You can also call `particleSystem.isAnimationSheetEnabled = true` at any time.

 You then need to assign a sprite animation map as the `particleTexture` with the parameters as shown below and set some further properties of the `particleSystem`.

 ```javascript
 var particleSystem = new BABYLON.ParticleSystem("particles", 2000, scene, null, true);